twitter/joauth/README.markdown

 # JOAuth

-A Scala/JVM library for authenticating HttpServletRequests using OAuth
+A Scala/JVM library for authenticating HTTP Requests using OAuth

 ## License